KateJohnson/STAT545-hw-Johnson-Kate/hw05-Factors/Factor_figure_management.md

     ## [1] "Europe"   "Americas" "Asia"     "Africa"

-This reorded the factor levels, but let's see if the order of the data has changed:
+This reorded the factor levels as I wanted, but let's see if the order of the data has changed:

 ``` r
 head(gapminder) # orginal data